Skip to main content

 白酒 (Báijiǔ) - Baijiu

-A strong distilled spirit made from sorghum or other grains.
-It's the national liquor of China and comes in various flavors and strengths.
+A potent grain spirit distilled from sorghum or other grains.
+It's China's national liquor and turns up in a wide range of flavor styles and strengths.

 spirit40-60%